 |TDS||36 - 268|

-Natural habitatThe Gold Laser Corydoras are a fascinating species found in the upper Amazonian rain forests of eastern Peru in the Upper Amazon, Ucayali, Maranon and Middle Ucayali rivers in South America.
-They inhabit calm, shallow running waters such as streams, rivers, creeks, flooded forest areas, and sandbanks with a soft substrate.
+Natural habitatThe Gold Laser Corydoras are a fascinating species found in the upper Amazonian rain forests of eastern Peru, specifically in the Upper Amazon, Ucayali, Marañón, and Middle Ucayali River rivers in South America.
+These creatures inhabit calm, shallow running waters such as streams, rivers, creeks, flooded forest areas, and sandbanks, with a soft substrate.
 Their natural habitat is teeming with life, from colourful flora to diverse fauna, making the Gold Laser Coryadoras an excellent subject of interest for aquatic enthusiasts and researchers alike.
 Studying their unique behaviours and natural environment can provide invaluable insight into their biology and ecology, further enhancing our understanding of the world 's aquatic ecosystem.